-The Alliance Data team, comprised of the Director of Assessments and the Data Analyst, provides each school with a list of students eligible for reclassification when new data points are available.
+The Alliance Data team provides each school with a list of students eligible for reclassification when new data points are available.

-Non-standard English Speakers - Recognizing that many students at Mohan may not be Standard English speakers, many of the same guidelines and programs listed above are followed for them so as to ease their transition into Standard English.
-The school's objectives are to have all students achieve proficient/advance performance in written English Language Arts as assessed by the ELA CAASPP.
-Mohan school leaders and teachers monitor each student's performance.
+Non-standard English Speakers - Recognizing that many students at Stern MASS may not be Standard English speakers, many of the same guidelines and programs listed above are followed for them so as to ease their transition into Standard English.
+The school's objectives are to have all students achieve proficient/advance performance in oral and written English Language Arts.
+Stern MASS school leaders, the EL Coordinator, and teachers monitor each student's performance.
 Specific strategies include modeling standard English; building student communication skills through structured classroom participation in oral language presentations for project-based learning culminations; training teachers in recognizing non-standard English language interference with learning; establishing a culture of appreciation for home language usage and culture; and recognition of the importance of standard English usage in the world of work and education.

-Annually, the Alliance Data team provides data reports and analysis of Mohan's EL progress including improvement in English proficiency level, progress in English language arts and Alliance assessment data disaggregated by subgroups.
+Annually the Alliance Data team provides data reports and analysis of Stern MASS's EL progress including improvement in English proficiency level, progress in English language arts and Alliance assessment data disaggregated by subgroups.
 Progress of Long-term English Learners is also monitored and support begins with identifying and tracking them as a subgroup.
 The progress of LTELs and for students At-Risk of becoming LTEL is monitored through the Language Appraisal Team.
 At least once per semester, the school's Language Appraisal Team (LAT) meets to review the performance and progress, program placement, test results and goals for meeting the reclassification criteria of LTELs and for students At-Risk of becoming LTEL to determine the effectiveness of the supports for the students.

 School and classroom-level identification and analysis of current levels of performance, strengths, and needs in addition to the specific obstacles for each individual student to meet reclassification is also evaluated.
-Assigning all ELs, including LTELs, to a counselor who tracks their progress and monitors obstacles to reclassification.
-The counselor then works with administration, teachers, and coaches to communicate needs.
-The administration provides targeted and ongoing professional development based on differentiated and scaffolded practices for supporting LTELs.
+Assigning all ELs, including LTELs, to a team (counselor, Assistant Principal, and/or EL Coordinator) who tracks their progress and monitors obstacles to reclassification.
+This team member then works with administration, teachers, and coaches to communicate needs.
+The administration provides targeted and ongoing professional development based on research-based practices, including graphic organizers, sentence starters, question stems, think-pair-share, and explicit vocabulary instruction, for supporting LTELs.

 The progress of reclassified fluent English proficient students is monitored through the Language Appraisal Team.
 At least once per semester, the school's Language Appraisal Team (LAT) meets to review the performance and progress of RFEP students using the RFEP Follow-Up Form.
 The Alliance Data Team creates an RFEP Follow-Up Form annually for each student and disseminates to principals.
 The school LAT includes the principal or designee, the student's classroom teacher(s), and other personnel such as counselors, specialist teachers, intervention teachers, EL experts, as appropriate, and/or parents of the student being reviewed.
-The LAT will discuss the students' progress, including but not limited to, ELA grade, GPA, lexile score and discuss specific language and academic supports, if needed.
+The LAT will discuss the students' progress, including but not limited to, ELA grade, GPA, Lexile score and discuss specific language and academic supports, if needed.
 The LAT completes and maintains the RFEP Follow-Up Form to keep a record of RFEP student progress.

-Mohan has implemented a school-wide effort toward literacy intervention to align student academic achievement to Lexile level growth.
+Stern MASS has implemented a school-wide effort toward literacy intervention to align student academic achievement to Lexile level growth.
 This master strategy is especially important for ELs.
-Also, Mohan offers after-school tutoring.
-Our teachers are trained in strategically analyzing CELDT /ELPAC data to ensure that they can use the data to better group students, differentiate instruction, and implement EL strategies.
+Also, Stern MASS offers after-school tutoring.
+Our teachers are trained in strategically analyzing CELDT/ELPAC data to ensure that they can use the data to better group students, differentiate instruction, and implement EL strategies.